We are implementing recommendations of the Victorian Government’s retail energy market review.

 - By end 2019 – review of our regulatory codes complete

 - By end 2019 – report on competitiveness and efficiency of the Victorian retail energy market

-The purpose of the group will be to obtain a variety of perspectives, insights and knowledge to inform the work program and to ensure we understand the concerns and issues the sector and consumers face.
-You can read more in the terms of reference below.
+The purpose of the group is to obtain a variety of perspectives, insights and knowledge to inform the work program and to ensure we understand the concerns and issues the sector and consumers face.

 How to stay up to date with these projects